-(e) Notification-of-noncompliance.
+E. Notification-of-noncompliance

-- (1) In general.
-The Agency will give the notice described in paragraph (e)(2) of this section to the owner of a tax credit project and the notice described in paragraph (e)(3) of this section to the Service. - (2) Notice to owner.
-The Agency will provide prompt written notice to the owner of a tax credit project if the Agency does not receive the certification described in paragraph (c)(1) of this section, or does not receive or is not permitted to inspect the tenant income certifications, supporting documentation, and rent records described in paragraph (c)(2)(ii) of this section, or discovers by inspection, review, or in some other manner, that the project is not in compliance with the provisions of Section 42. - (3) Notice to Internal Revenue Service. - (i) In general.
-The Agency will file Form 8823, "Low-Income Housing Credit Agencies Report of Noncompliance," with the Service no later than 45 days after the end of the correction period (as described in paragraph (e)(4) of this section, including extensions permitted under that paragraph) and no earlier than the end of the correction period, whether or not the noncompliance or failure to certify is corrected.
-The Agency will explain on Form 8823 the nature of the noncompliance or failure to certify and indicate whether the owner has corrected the noncompliance or failure to certify.
-Any change in either the applicable fraction or eligible basis under paragraph (c)(1)(ii) and (vii) of this section, respectively, that results in a decrease in the qualified basis of the project under Section 42(c)(1)(A) is noncompliance or failure to certify is corrected within three (3) years after the end of the correction period, the Agency will file Form 8823 with the Service reporting the correction of the noncompliance or failure to certify. - (ii) Agency retention of records.
-The Agency will retain records of noncompliance or failure to certify for six (6) years beyond the Agency's filing of the respective Form 8823.
-In all other cases, the Agency will retain the certifications and records described in paragraph (c) of this section for three (3) years from the end of the calendar year the Agency receives the certifications and records. - (4) Correction period.
+- 1. In general.
+The Agency will give the notice described in E(2) to the owner of a tax credit project and the notice described in E(3) to the Service. - 2.
+Notice to owner.
+The Agency will provide prompt written notice to the owner of a tax credit project if the Agency does not receive the certification described in C(1), or does not receive or is not permitted to inspect the tenant income certifications, supporting documentation, and rent records described in C(2)(ii), or discovers by inspection, review, or in some other manner, that the project is not in compliance with the provisions of Section 42. - 3.
+Notice to Internal Revenue Service. - (i) In general.
+The Agency will file IRS Form 8823, "Low-Income Housing Credit Agencies Report of Noncompliance," with the Service no later than 45 days after the end of the correction period (as described in E(4), including extensions permitted under that paragraph) and no earlier than the end of the correction period, whether or not the noncompliance or failure to certify is corrected.
+The Agency will explain on IRS Form 8823 the nature of the noncompliance or failure to certify and indicate whether the owner has corrected the noncompliance or failure to certify.
+Any change in either the applicable fraction or eligible basis under C(1)(ii) and C(1)(vii), respectively, that results in a decrease in the qualified basis of the project under Section 42(c)(1)(A) is noncompliance that will be reported to the Service under E(3).
+If the noncompliance or failure to certify is corrected within three (3) years after the end of the correction period, the Agency will file IRS Form 8823 with the Service reporting the correction of the noncompliance or failure to certify. - (ii) Agency retention of records.
+The Agency will retain records of noncompliance or failure to certify for six (6) years beyond the Agency's filing of the respective IRS Form 8823.
+In all other cases, the Agency will retain the certifications and records described in Section C for three (3) years from the end of the calendar year the Agency receives the certifications and records. - 4.
+Correction period.
 The correction period shall be that period specified in the monitoring procedure during which an owner must supply any missing certifications and bring the project into compliance with the provisions of Section 42.
-The correction period is not to exceed ninety (90) days from the date of the notice to the owner described in paragraph (e)(2) of this section.
+The correction period is not to exceed ninety (90) days from the date of the notice to the owner described in E(2).
 The Agency may extend the correction period for up to six (6) months for good cause.